Human Sacrifices vs the One True God’s Sacrifice

 Be careful to listen to all these words which I command you, in order that it may be well with you and your sons after you forever, for you will be doing what is good and right in the sight of the Lord your God.
 When the Lord your God cuts off before you the nations which you are going in to dispossess, and you dispossess them and dwell in their land, beware that you are not ensnared to follow them, after they are destroyed before you, and that you do not inquire after their gods, saying, "How do these nations serve their gods, that I also may do likewise?"
 You shall not behave thus toward the Lord your God, for every abominable act which the Lord hates they have done for their gods; for they even burn their sons and daughters in the fire to their gods.
 Whatever I command you, you shall be careful to do; you shall not add to nor take away from it.
 Deuteronomy 12:28-32 NASB®

-Since the tendency to disobey God just seems to come naturally to all people and the proof of this is seen through out history; the nation of Israel did what God thought was unthinkable!
+Since the tendency to disobey God just seems to come naturally to all people and the proof of this is seen throughout history (Read Psalm 51:1-5.); the nation of Israel did what God thought was unthinkable!
 They disobeyed the One True God and followed false gods, even to the extent of human sacrifice.
 God made it very apparent that human sacrifice was absolutely ghastly to Him in Jeremiah 19 and 32.
 As you read these scriptures, you get the impression that God very strongly hates the practice of human sacrifice.
 He says that it was not a command of His, nor did it even ever enter His mind.

 And they built the high places of Baal that are in the valley of Ben-hinnom to cause their sons and their daughters to pass through the fire to Molech, which I had not commanded them nor had it entered My mind that they should do this abomination, to cause Judah to sin.
 Jeremiah 32:35 NASB®

-Nevertheless the One true God, the Creator of all things (even the things we tend to worship), stepped down from eternity and enter into our worldly existence.
+Nevertheless the One True God, the Creator of all things (even the things we tend to worship), stepped down from eternity and entered into our worldly existence.
 This was so He could love us more personally and meet our most important need, which was for forgiveness of our sins.
-The payment for these sins was to be our death.
-However He never wanted us to die, so He paid for all these sins, even the above sin that He didn’t even want to think about.
+The payment for these sins was to be our death (Romans 6:23).
+However He never wanted us to die, so He paid for all these sins, even the above sin that He didn't even want to think about.
 He paid for these sins by doing the unthinkable, sacrificing His own innocent Son for us.
-What God commanded us not to do, He did, because He loves us so very much.
+What God commanded us not to do, He did, so that the people He created could be with Him, not separated from Him because of their sins.
+(Read Isaiah 53:4-6, 59:2; Romans 3:9-19, 22-24; 2 Corinthians 5:19,21; Ephesians 2:1-10.)

 Life application: Because God sacrificed His Son for you, your needs on this earth as well as in eternity will be met, if you believe Jesus Christ was sacrificed for you.
-Thinking of all that the One True God did for you, shouldn’t you be willing to sacrifice some of your time to get to know Him better?
+Thinking of all that the One True God did for you, shouldn't you be willing to sacrifice some of your time to get to know Him better?
+(Mediate on: Isaiah 30:18; Romans 8:31-39.)
 God longs to be with you!
-Mediate on: Isaiah 30:18
+Do you long to be with Him?

 back to home